+Below is a description of the main operating lease agreements entered into by ICE Group.

+(1) Securitization Trusts:

-- Below is a description of the main operating lease agreements entered into by ICE Group ICE. - (1) Securitization Trusts: - ICE, BCR, and Banco Nacional de Costa Rica entered into Securitization Trust agreements whereby ICE acts as the trustor and beneficiary and the corresponding Banks are named as the trustees.
+- ICE entered into Securitization Trust Agreements with Banco Nacional de Costa Rica and Banco de Costa Rica, whereby ICE acts as the trustor and beneficiary and the corresponding Banks are named as the trustees.
 The purpose of the agreements is the independent generation and management of the necessary financial resources to build the Peñas Blancas, Cariblanco, and Toro 3 Hydroelectric Power Plants, and the Garabito Thermal Power Project. - The trusts may obtain those resources by acquiring commercial loans and by issuing, placing, and managing securities through securitization.
 Currently, the trusts are authorized to issue public debt, and as of March 31, 2016 and 2015 the financial statements of these trusts record liabilities for this concept. - The trusts contract ICE to build the aforementioned plants given its experience in the development of this type of projects.
 In their capacity as the owners, the trusts lease the plants to ICE for terms ranging between 11 and 13 years.
 At the end of the lease terms, ICE may exercise the purchase option established in each lease agreement.